mjopenglsdl/small3d/README.md

 Getting Started
 ---------------
-The best way to get started is to take a look at the source coude in *samplegame*.
+The best way to get started is to take a look at the source code in *samplegame* and experiment by modifying it before using the engine for your own games.

 You can also compile the API documentation using doxygen.
-From the repository directory, execute:
+From the small3d repository, execute:

 	doxygen doxygenConfig/doxygen

 The documentation will be created in a directory called *documentation*, inside the repository.
 Just open html/index.html.
 I am using doxygen v1.8.11, but it should compile with other versions too.

+In order to build the engine, please see the instructions below, depending on your operating system.

+Precompiled versions of the engine for some systems are also available on [conan.io](https://www.conan.io) and more will be added soon.
+[Here's an example](https://github.com/coding3d/small3d-conan-example) of how to compile the sample game, deploying the engine from there.
+It is very fast and simple.

 Compatibility
 -------------